djh1997/proj324/docs/index.md

 -   [x] Add options to swap between modes.
 -   [ ] Auto react to headlight/safety improvements.

-I met all of my stage criteria, except the reacting to headlights.
-Which I decided wasn't a good idea, since this could interfere with the drivers sight, so I will leave that mode out.
-I added other safety features like resetting when you hold the mode button.
+All of the stage criteria were met except reaction to headlights.
+It was decided that this wasn't a good idea, since this could interfere with the drivers sight, so this mode will be left out.
+Other safety features added were resetting when you held any mode button.
 Except for a catastrophic error, the system is fail safe not deadly meaning it clears the LCD before exiting.

 ## Existing market